JunlinJing/jjing-neuro/README.md

-# Jim Jing's Academic Website
+# Academic Website

-This is my personal academic website built with Jekyll, focusing on neuroscience research and artificial intelligence work.
+This is an academic website built with Jekyll, focusing on research and academic work.

 ## Website Content